scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

    :scale: 60
    :align: center

-It is also possible to bootstrap the data when resampling by setting ``replacement`` to ``True``.
+:class:`RandomUnderSampler` allows to bootstrap the data by setting ``replacement`` to ``True``.
 The resampling with multiple classes is performed by considering independently each targeted class::